Spring-Chobby/Chobby/README.md

     end
 })

--- Disable the library: the Add*Effect calls will still work - they will immediately execute the after effect without using the GLSL
+-- Disable the library: the Add*Effect calls will still work.
--- This means there is no need for modifications of the code using this library.
-It's enough to just disable it once.
-ChiliFX:Disable()
+-- If disabled, the "after" function will be immediately executed without applying the effects ChiliFX:Disable()

--- enable the library again
+-- Enable the library again
 ChiliFX:Enable()

--- check if it's enabled
+-- Check if it's enabled
 ChiliFX:IsEnabled()

 ```